MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

     ![Screenshot showing the variable properties pane, with the Go to source button highlighted](media/bot-variable-source.png "Screenshot showing the variable properties pane, with the Go to source button highlighted")

-This will take you to the node in the topic where the variable was created.
+This will take you to the node in the topic where the bot variable was created.

 **Find all topics using a bot variable**
-1. Select any variable in the authoring canvas.
+1. Select any bot variable in the authoring canvas.

 1. In the **Variable properties** pane, under the **Used by** section, select any of the topics where the variable is used to go straight to that topic and node.